Luis Páez (footballer, born 1989): 2007–08 season

 Páez joined Sporting CP in July 2007 for a fee of €138,000 and was registered with the number #58.
 For the entire duration of the 2007–08 season, he was also a member of the Sporting CP U-19 Juniores team where he scored 4 goals in 8 league appearances.
 Páez was included in Lison's 18-man squad for their 2007–08 UEFA Champions League 2–1 group stage match away loss fixture against Manchester United on 27 November 2007.
 On 8 December 2007, Páez made his first appearance of the 2007–08 Taça de Portugal in a fourth round 1–0 win match against Louletano.
 Páez was substituted onto the field in the 79th minute of Milan Purović.
-Páez eventually debuted in the UEFA Champions League in a 3–0 home victory against Dynamo Kiev on 12 December 2007.
+Páez eventually debuted in the UEFA Champions League in a 3–0 home victory against Dynamo Kyiv on 12 December 2007.
 Páez was substituted onto the field for Milan Purović in the 86th minute.
 He debuted in the 2007–08 Primeira Liga in a 2–0 away loss against Boavista on 5 January 2008, when Páez was substituted onto the field for Milan Purović in the 72nd minute.
 Páez made his first and only appearance in the 2007–08 Taça da Liga (Carlsberg Cup) in a 1–0 away loss to Vitória on 9 January 2008.
 Páez made his second appearance in the Primeira Liga in a 1–1 away draw against Académica de Coimbra on January 13, 2008.
 Páez was substituted onto the field for Marat Izmaylov in the 63rd minute of the match.
 Páez had made a total of 5 appearances for Sporting in all competitions.